Events9th Annual Dia de los Muertos Community Altar: An Invitation To Participate

 Eduardo Brondizio, Professor of Anthropology at Indiana University Bloomington, and Andrea Siqueira, Visiting Lecturer in International Studies Program at Indiana University Bloomington, will discuss their work surrounding the açaí berry (both are serving as curators of Açaí From Local to Global).
 Their presentation will describe the continuing role of the açaí berry for the Caboclo people of Brazil, building upon their research into açaí's global market expansion, and how that expansion is affecting the forest farmers who grow and supply the fruit.
-Speaking of Food is a lecture series presented in conjunction with, and sponsored by, Themester 2014's "Eat, Drink, Think: Food from Art to Science," an initiative of the IU College of Arts and Sciences.
+The free public lecture is part of Speaking of Food, a lecture series presented in conjunction with, and sponsored by, Themester 2014's "Eat, Drink, Think: Food from Art to Science," an initiative of the IU College of Arts and Sciences.

 Halloween Family Fun Fest--Monsters

 The MMWC's annual Halloween celebration looks at monsters from around the world.
 Come learn about them, and make crafts and play games to scare the monsters away!
 Halloween Family Fun Fest is free and open to the public.

 Cultural Heritage Informatics--Getting There: Building an Online Research Community

 Herman B Wells Library, Hazelbaker Lecture Hall, Room E159